pjoffset/DeDos/README.md

-DeDoS Framework
+## DeDoS Framework

-## Overview

-The **Smart India Hackathon 2024** presented a challenge titled **"DDoS Protection System for Cloud: Architecture and Tool,"** under the theme of Blockchain and Cybersecurity.
-Our Team **Semi-Hyperbola** proposed a national-level DDoS protection framework called **DeDoS** to tackle this issue.
+The DeDoS Framework is an innovative and comprehensive solution designed to safeguard against Distributed Denial-of-Service (DDoS) attacks.
+By leveraging advanced technologies and a national network of dedicated servers, DeDoS aims to provide robust protection for critical government infrastructure and services.
+This framework not only enhances the resilience of web applications but also ensures uninterrupted access to essential online resources.
+With a focus on indigenous development, DeDoS empowers organizations to effectively detect, mitigate, and recover from DDoS attacks, ultimately strengthening the cybersecurity landscape across the nation.

 ### Key Features of DeDoS
 - **National Software Framework**: Designed to be deployed on dedicated servers across the country.